Embrace is a whole new approach to childbirth and postpartum preparation.

 I developed a probably above-average degree of interest in birth and midwifery, and also took up birth photography when my firstborn was 9 months old.
 I’ve immersed myself in birth culture and got myself into the birth spaces of as many other women as often as I could over these last 7 years, even going so far as to do a 9-month stint with a home birth midwife, and becoming a birth doula.
 At the time of this course launch, I’ve attended 126 births, most of them unmedicated.

-I’m really lucky, actually.
-Because most of the births I have witnessed were “natural births” (a term that’s imperfect, but we’ll talk about that later), and that imprinted me in significant ways, even overriding the ways that culture and media had tried to throw chaotic, fear-based, ugly and unpleasant portrayals at me (as it does to all of us).
+What a gift it has been that most of the births I have witnessed were “natural births” (a term that’s imperfect, but we’ll talk about that later), and that imprinted me in significant ways, even overriding the ways that culture and media had tried to throw chaotic, fear-based, ugly and unpleasant portrayals at me (as it does to all of us).
 Witnessing and experiencing birth in a normal, mostly undisturbed way has left a mark on me.
 I know what birth CAN be like, and I want every woman to have the option to experience it in that untainted way.

 I’m also a graduate of an integrative nutrition program and former assistant to a naturopathic chiropractor, which means that the importance of nutrition and natural health remedies became an integral part of my childbearing plan.